 Engineering team meetings happen weekly at Fellow and serve as an opportunity for the entire engineering department to share progress demos, discuss any technical challenges and align the team on priorities.
 These weekly team meetings also offer the engineering team a chance to explore and discuss what other team members and departments are working on in order to anticipate future engineering projects or technical challenges.

-To help you incorporate engineering team meetings into your weekly meeting roster, check out Alexandra’s meeting agenda template.
+To help you incorporate engineering team meetings into your weekly meeting roster, check out this meeting template curated by Alexandra Sunderland, Engineering Manager at Fellow:

 What’s inside this Engineering Team Meeting Template